 I am a Certified Nurse Midwife (CNM) licensed in New York State and New Jersey, and am licensed by the State of New York as a Nurse Practitioner in Obstetrics and Gynecology.

 I graduated from Columbia University’s School of Nursing with a Master of Science Degree in Nurse Midwifery.

-I have written Blog posts about midwifery and keeping pregnant women and babies healthy.
-I have also been interviewed for my expert opinions in various press and social media sites.
+I have written Blog posts about midwifery to keep pregnant women and babies healthy.
+I have also been interviewed for my expert opinions in various press and social media platforms.

-I volunteer and counsel moms in their reproductive and general healthcare at Ronald McDonald House (when not delivering a baby) for their “Women’s Wellness Night.”
+I have volunteered and counseled moms in their reproductive and general healthcare at Ronald McDonald House (when not delivering a baby) for their “Women’s Wellness Night.”
 The moms who live at the house with their children (who are receiving treatments in nearby hospitals), get one night a month of complimentary services to soothe their minds and bodies.

-Birth consultant for two feature films – Baby Mama, starring Amy Poehler and Tina Fey, and Maze starring Rob Morrow and Laura Linney which boasts a Bradley Method® birth.
+If you watched Baby Mama, starring Amy Poehler and Tina Fey, I was the birth consultant.
+I was also the birth consultant for Maze starring Rob Morrow and Laura Linney which boasts a Bradley Method® birth.

-Featured with my couples in two episodes, Baby Frank and Baby Richardson, on The Learning Channel’s TV program A Baby Story.
+Featured in two episodes with my couples, in Baby Frank and Baby Richardson, on The Learning Channel’s TV program A Baby Story.

-Clinical preceptor for Columbia University’s School of Nursing, I taught skills to nursing and midwifery students in several New York City hospitals.
+Clinical preceptor for Columbia University’s School of Nursing.
+Taught skills to nursing and midwifery students in several New York City hospitals.